Find Lost Family, Friend, Heir, or Other Person in Thailand

 Other people finder cases have included a grown person's nanny as a child, former employees, classmates, and heirs for whom an inheritance is waiting.

 Some foreign people have been found to be deceased but their embassy did not report to the next of kin for some reason.
 If they died without identification on them, then just the nationality may not be known for sure.
 However, for example, I have been contacted by my embassy (American) asking if I knew how to contact the next of kin for an American citizen with a common name.
 In another case, we eventually tracked down the last known address of a deceased American, and the apartment staff confirmed he passed away there quite some time before and provided a copy of his American passport, as well as asked whether or not we would be willing to take his things which were in storage there.
-His family had not been contacted by the American government, even though he had died a very long time ago, in the 2010s.
-(He had died of natural causes, in his apartment, but well before the average age of a male, due to long known medical issues for which he had pursued treatments overseas.
+His family apparently had not been contacted by the American government, even though he had died a very long time ago, in the 2010s.
+(He had died of natural causes, in his apartment, but well before the average age of death for a male, due to long known medical issues for which he had pursued treatments overseas.
 He was discovered deceased in his apartment some time after his death.)
 In cases where a foreigner is found but no identification is established or no next of kin is found who takes over the matter, they are typically just cremated in Thailand.

 In some cases, the client just wants to find the person and is brief with us, which is okay.
 However, in some other cases, we much prefer to know the history and to understand the situation.
 Many of these cases become quite personal whereby we can help bridge people.
 We also just like to get to know people.